flashpunch0-0/Backend-mocker-npm-package/README.md

   author: String,
   publishedDate: Date,
 };
-this will be automatically created if you donot provide a schema
+// this will be automatically created if you donot provide a schema currently only supported for mongodb database
 ```

 With Backend Mocker, you're not just building a backend - you're unleashing your creativity and powering your projects to new heights!